-A D-dimer test is one way a doctor can see whether you have a serious blood clot.
+A D-dimer test is a blood test that can be used to help rule out the presence of a serious blood clot.

 When you get a cut, your body takes a bunch of steps to make your blood clump up.
 It’s a normal part of healing -- without it, you’d keep bleeding and have a much more serious problem to deal with.